 Our exploration portfolio in Brazil

-Statoil has a diverse exploration portfolio in Brazil, holding acreage in the mature Campos and Espírito Santo basins and the new frontier Jequitinhonha basin.
-The majority of licences relate to deep-water areas, some of which run more than 2,900 metres deep.
+Statoil has a diverse exploration portfolio in Brazil, holding acreage in the Santos, Campos, Espírito Santo and Jequitinhonha basins.
+The majority of licences are located in deep-water areas, some of which can be found at more than 2900 metres depth.

-85 kilometres off the coast of Rio de Janeiro, in the south-west part of the Campos Basin, the Peregrino field is located in the BM-C-7 block operated by Statoil in partnership with the Chinese company Sinochem (40% interest).
+Located 85 kilometres off the coast of Rio de Janeiro, in the south-west part of the Campos Basin, the Peregrino field is located in the BM-C-7 block operated by Statoil with a 60% share, in partnership with the Chinese company Sinochem (40% interest).

 Peregrino contains an estimated reserve of between 300 and 600 million barrels of recoverable oil.
 The oil from Peregrino has an API gravity of 14 degrees, making it the second heaviest oil ever to be produced in Brazil.